 These commitments often relate to the core services offered and will provide the buyer with additional benefits.
 For example, within a publicly funded construction project, a local authority procurement team may require their contractor to commit to offering training, apprenticeship opportunities and community engagement initiatives that will further enhance the socio-economic impact of that project.

 Many frameworks offer multiple suppliers to a buyer, which can be evaluated via a mini competition.
-At Scape Group, we have pioneered a “direct award” approach.
+At SCAPE, we have pioneered a “direct award” approach.

 This means that following a rigorous procurement process - which goes beyond statutory compliance with UK, European and Scottish procurement regulations – buyers can secure immediate access to a single provider of services (or ‘delivery partner’) that is always supported by an extensive local supply chain.